Study and work abroad guide

 For students undertaking UWE Bristol approved work and/or study abroad, we would ask you to take out your own travel insurance that is appropriate for your specific needs, including the type of activity you are due to undertake.
 This insurance cover needs to be for the full duration of your planned travels, including any additional time before or after your approved activity.
 Those students who undertake a study exchange or work placement that is a compulsory and credit-bearing aspect of their UWE Bristol degree can access a level of cover through the UWE Bristol travel cover provided by UMAL.
 However, this is not travel insurance as UMAL is not an insurance provider and cover is discretionary.

 UWE Bristol travel cover provides students travelling abroad with medical, personal property, personal injury and accident cover.
-However, due to COVID19 there are currently limitations on this cover, please read the updated UWE Bristol travel cover summary document for more details.
+However, due to COVID19 there are currently limitations on this cover, please read the updated UWE Bristol travel cover (PDF) summary document for more details.

 - You are allowed to arrange for cover by more than one policy, if you are making a claim, you must not claim for the same expense from more than one insurer.